What else should I consider?

 - Congratulations – it’s time to move!
 We’ll continue to give you all the help and support you need.

 **If you apply for a mortgage online you will not receive advice from Leeds Building Society.
 You will need to make your own choice about which mortgage is suitable for you and we will not assess the suitability of that mortgage to your needs and circumstances.
 You will not benefit from the protections offered by an advised service.
 This is called an execution only transaction.
-If you would like to receive advice from us please call into one of our branches (find a branch) or contact us on 03450 50 50 62.
+If you would like to receive advice please contact us.

 Some expenses to bear in mind